 22 of 31

-Bao, otherwise known as baozi, is a meat- or veggie-filled steamed bun that’s common in Chinese cuisines—but, unlike a dumpling, bao has a thick, chewy, almost bread-like wrapper.
-In other words?
-Bao are basically little pockets of heaven filled with your favorite Chinese meats and veggies.
-We recommend getting to your local Chinese eatery and ordering some bao (or making your own bao at home!) as soon as possible.
+Bao, otherwise known as baozi, is a meat- or veggie-filled steamed bun that’s common in Chinese cuisines.
+Unlike a dumpling, bao has a thick, chewy, almost bread-like wrapper.
+You can find them at your local Chinese eatery, or try making your own bao at home for National Bao Day.

 23 of 31

 You can make sponge cake with just eggs, flour, and sugar.
 There are many variations on the classic sponge, which dates back to the Renaissance period.
 If you’ve never made sponge cake, today’s the day to change that.
 It’s an easy recipe that you can jazz up with icing, fruit, and more.

 24 of 31

 Waffles are quite versatile.
 There are the obvious waffles with butter and syrup for breakfast.
 But there also are chicken and waffles for lunch or a burger with all the fixings sandwiched between two waffles for dinner.
 Also, you can try making an ice cream sandwich with homemade waffles.
 There’s no better time to try some inventive waffle concoctions than National Waffle Day.Continue to 25 of 31 below.